<

 The basics of internet-based market research are similar to most market research surveys.
 Decide who to talk to.
 Find out how to get hold of them online and then design mechanisms to find the information required.

-Online surveys are the main means of collecting quantitative market research data on the Internet either via research panels - pre-recruited consumers who have signed up to take surveys - or via email invites or messaging to already known contacts.
-Technology also allows pop-up surveys - so called 'river sampling' and event-based sampling, but these are less common.
+Online surveys are the main means of collecting quantitative market research data on the Internet either via research panels - pre-recruited consumers who have signed up to take surveys - or via email invites, or messaging to already known contacts.
+Technology also allows pop-up surveys - so called 'river sampling' and event-based sampling to catch individuals in the 'flow'.

-For any lists or panels, key factors to consider are the quality of the panel or list.
+For any lists or panels, a major factor to consider is the quality of the panel or list.
 Good panels have procedures for opt-in, consent for data protection, and processes for countering bots, hackers and professional survey takers to ensure the sample quality represents the market being investigated.

 While panels are typically large enough and broad enough for consumer-level surveys, tight targeting such as for a specific buyer group, or to small geographic area means even large panels can struggle to have enough available contacts.
 For tight-groups big panels will often pool resources with other panel providers to cover a difficult to reach group.